w158937299/DTL-NS/README.md

 # Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering

-This repository contains the source code for the paper **"Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering"**.
+This repository contains the official implementation of **"Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering"**, accepted at **CIKM 2026**.

 ## Requirements